Are You a "Fixer"? The Hidden Link Between People-Pleasing and Fixing People

 You don’t have to retire your inner Bob the Builder completely.
 But you can take breaks.
 You can choose to stay present with your own discomfort instead of rushing to rescue others.
 You can learn to sit with the mess of relationships, knowing you don’t have to be the emotional handyman all the time.

 You don’t have to fix everything to be worthy of love.
-Being valued for who you are — not just for what you can do — is the whole point.
+You are worthy of love and connection simply for who you are.
 It’s safe to put the toolbox down now. 🛠️

 If you’re a recovering fixer, what’s one thing that’s helped you break the habit? 🌸